Top 5 Meditation Benefits

 Rest your attention on your breath from moment to moment.
 Don't think about the breath, but rather feel the breath.

-When you notice your attention has been carried away by thoughts, simply let go of thoughts and gently direct your attention back to the breath sensation in the body.
+When you notice thoughts have taken up your attention, simply let go of them and gently direct your attention back to the breath sensation in the body.

-Even 10-minute sessions can improve focus, and memory and even train your brain to better cope with everyday life.
-So, you don't need a long session.
+Even 10-minute sessions can improve focus and memory and even train your brain to cope better with everyday life.

 Resources